MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-github.md

 You can also try the [GitHub tutorial](service-tutorial-connect-to-github.md).
 It installs real GitHub data about the public repo for the  Power BI documentation.

 >[!NOTE]
->The template app requires the GitHub account to have access to the repo.
+>This template app requires the GitHub account to have access to the repo.
 More details on requirements below.
+>
+>This template app does not support GitHub Enterprise.

 ## How to connect
 [!INCLUDE [powerbi-service-apps-get-more-apps](./includes/powerbi-service-apps-get-more-apps.md)]